 We also know that 6 > 4.
 If you have the choice between six of something or four of something, which will you choose?
 Well, most of us favor more, so we’ll choose six.

 That’s math.
 It’s not always easy to calculate, but the answers are always clear.
 Unfortunately, when it comes to financial decisions, we often need more than math.

 Most of us try to resolve our monetary decisions with math.
 If you don’t believe me, let’s take a quick look at Google.
 A two-second search for financial calculators reveals one hundred and fifty million results.

 That makes perfect sense.
 It’s necessary and important to run the numbers when calculating your financial options.

-But here’s the thing; math and finances are not the same thing.
-In a mathematical equation we combine two numbers and review the sum.
+But here’s the thing; math and finance are not the same things.
+In a mathematical equation, we combine two numbers and review the sum.
 We have no emotional connection to those numbers.
 They are simply digits on an otherwise blank page.

 Financial decisions don’t exist in an emotional vacuum.
 We don’t run every financial scenario and consistently choose the option with the biggest sum.
 Why not?